art085yolow/CPP/TicTacToe/README.md

-Tic Tac Toe - consol version
+Tic Tac Toe - consol version, simple game

 ARROWS to move.
 ENTER to select.
 R key to restart.
 ESC to exit.